-CEURUS coordinates and facilitates research in the field of EU-Russia studies conducted at the University of Tartu, bringing together scholars with diverse disciplinary backgrounds.
-The research mission of CEURUS is to combine scientific skills with in-depth knowledge of the geographical areas concerned in order to conduct high-quality research that responds to the interests and needs of the scholarly community, policy-makers and society at large.
+CEURUS coordinates and facilitates research in the field of Eurasian and Russian studies, bringing together scholars with diverse disciplinary backgrounds, from the University of Tartu and beyond.
+The research mission of CEURUS is to combine state-of-the art methodological skills with in-depth knowledge of the geographical areas concerned in order to conduct high-quality research that responds to the interests and needs of the scholarly community, policy-makers and society at large.

 The research activities of the Centre for EU-Russia Studies are currently organized around a number of research priorities based on externally funded research projects.
 The Centre puts special emphasis on training and advising young scholars, serving as a contact point for graduate students and UT faculty working in this field.
-Finally, scholars affiliated with the Centre continue to conduct policy-relevant research commissioned by governments, European institutions and think tanks.
+Last but not least, scholars affiliated with the Centre continue to conduct policy-relevant research and contribute to the public debate.